Evelyn Preer: Marriage and family

 Preer married Frank Preer on January 16, 1915, in Chicago.
 She met her second husband, Edward Thompson, when they were both acting with the Lafayette Players in Chicago.
 They married February 4, 1924, in Williamson County, Tennessee.
 Some sources indicate Preer was married to Lawrence Chenault.

 In April 1932, Preer gave birth to her only child, daughter Edeve Thompson.

 Death

-Developing post-childbirth complications, Preer died of double pneumonia on November 27, 1932, in Los Angeles at the age of 36.
+Developing post-childbirth complications, Preer died of pneumonia on November 17, 1932, in Los Angeles at the age of 36.
 Her husband continued as a popular leading man and "heavy" in numerous race films throughout the 1930s and 1940s, and died in 1960.

 Their daughter Edeve Thompson converted to Catholicism as a teenager.
 She later entered the Sisters of St. Francis of Oldenburg, Indiana, where she became known as Sister Francesca Thompson, O.S.F., and became an academic, teaching at both Marian University in Indiana and Fordham University in New York City.